siure/Limitly/README.md

 - Manifest V3 service worker (`background.js`) stores site configuration and usage in `chrome.storage.local` and ticks every 15 seconds via `chrome.alarms`.
 - Only the active, focused tab counts toward the total.
 Switching tabs or windows pauses tracking.
+- Today's total focused time includes any HTTP(S) page you keep in the foreground (extension pages, settings, and blank tabs are ignored), while per-site stats still respect your tracked list.
 - Time resets use the local timezone: daily resets at midnight, weekly resets at the start of Monday.
 - The block page (`blocked.html`) offers quick links to adjust settings or jump back to a fresh tab.